AF-Github1/WebotsWorkshop/README.md

 while robot.step(TIME_STEP) != -1:

   if (i == 0):

     #This defines a new position for the translation field, changing the position

     new_value = [2.5, 0, 0]

     translation_field.setSFVec3f(new_value)

     #This removes the e-puck we manually added to the world

   if i == 10:

       epuck.remove()

    #This imports a new e-puck from the IMPORTABLE EXTERPROTO table.
 What we want to import is called through the name it shows on the table.
 The name of e-puck in the table is 'E-puck' so that is the string we will use

   if i == 20:

     children_field.importMFNodeFromString(-1, 'E-puck { }')

-   #
+  #This saves the translation value of the ball node

   position = ball_node.getPosition()

+  #And then we print out each of the xyz position values to the console

   print('Ball position: %f %f %f\n' %(position[0], position[1], position[2]))

+  #When the ball goes below a certain z value, we change its colour

   if position[2] < 0.2:

     red_color = [1, 0, 0]

     color_field.setSFColor(red_color)

   i += 1